Abstract

 • In the stationary in relation to

-The observer-1 will find that the electromagnetic signal passes in the stationary “empty space” a definite distance – from the position XA(tI) of station A at the moment of transmission tI, to the position XB(tF) of station B at the moment of receiving tF (see Fig. 4.1).
-They will measure that the distance travelled by the electromagnetic signal is equal to the distance between the two stations D on the ground, plus the distance Δ=V(tF – tI), which station B passes during the travel-time of the electromagnetic signal (tF – tI) with the speed V (the linear velocity of the Earth’s surface in the stationary space at the respective latitude).
+Observer -1 will find that the electromagnetic signal passes in the stationary “empty space” a definite distance – from position XA(tI) of station A at the moment of transmission tI to position XB(tF) of station B at the moment of receiving tF (see Fig. 4.1).
+They will measure that the distance travelled by the electromagnetic signal is equal to the distance between the two stations D on the ground, plus the distance Δ=V(tF – tI), which station B passes during the travel-time of the electromagnetic signal (tF – tI) with the speed V (the linear speed of the Earth’s surface in the stationary space at the respective latitude).

 • In the frame of reference, related to the Earth’s surface.

-The observer-2, positioned on the Earth’s surface will see that the electromagnetic signal passes for the same interval of time (tF – tI) exactly the distance D (the distance between the fixed on the ground transmission and reception stations).
-Therefore, the observer-2 (located in the frame of reference, related to the Earth’s surface), will measure the speed of the electromagnetic signal (or of the light beam) and will get:
+Observer -2, positioned on the Earth’s surface, will see that the electromagnetic signal passes for the same interval of time (tF – tI), exactly the distance D (the distance between the fixed on the ground transmission and reception stations).
+Therefore, observer-2 (located in the frame of reference, related to the Earth’s surface), will measure the speed of the electromagnetic signal (or of the light beam) and obtain

 Obviously, the measured speed by observer-2 is lower than the measured by the observer-1 (equation (3)), and the difference is equal to the linear velocity of the Earth’s surface at the respective latitude: